heroiclabs/nakama-docs/docs/nakama/concepts/server-authoritative-multiplayer.md

 State can be thought of as the result of continuous transformations applied to an initial state based on the loop of user input after validation.

+### Match label

+The match label is a string value usable via the Match Listings API to filter matches.
+Match labels can be a simple string value or JSON value.

+!!!note "Note"
+    You can only use search queries if you use a JSON value for the match label.
+If you instead use a simple value (e.g. `"team-deathmatch"`) you can only perform an exact match using the `label` parameter in the [Match Listings API](#search-query).

 ### Host node

 This host node is responsible for maintaining the in-memory match state and allocating CPU resource to execute the loop at the tick rate.
 Incoming user input messages that are waiting for the next tick to be processed are buffered in the host node to ensure it is immediately available on next match loop.